ArinPrajapati/ArinPrajapati/README.md

 - 👋 Hi, I’m @ArinPrajapati
 - 👀 I’m interested in...
 I mean there are a lot of interesting things out there, so not sure about that
 - 🌱 I’m currently learning ...
-I am currently learning MERN stack (I don't know when I'll update it but today is 6/23 )
+Trying to learn DSA (I don't know when I'll update it but today is 7/24 )
 - 💞️ I’m looking to collaborate on ...
 Nah I am still learning
 - 📫 How to reach me ... ????